OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/rbac-analytics-api.rst

 ability to access UVE and query information based on the permissions of the user for the UVE or queried object.

-Tungsten Fabric extends authenticated access so that tenants can view network monitoring information about the networks for which they have read permissions.
+OpenSDN extends authenticated access so that tenants can view network monitoring information about the networks for which they have read permissions.